SimonB97/markdown-collector/README.md

 ## Features

-- **Quick Save:** Use a keyboard shortcut to save the current page's URL and convert its content to Markdown.
+- **Quick Save:** Use keyboard shortcuts to save and convert pages:
+  - `Alt+I`: Save and convert current page(s)
+  - `Alt+C`: Save, convert, and copy to clipboard
+  - `Alt+M`: Open markdown collection
+- **AI-Powered Refinement:** Optional LLM integration to refine and structure content based on custom prompts
+- **Multi-Tab Processing:** Select multiple tabs (Ctrl+Click or Shift+Click) and process them:
+  - Individual mode: Apply the same AI refinement to each page separately
+  - Batch mode: Combine all selected pages into one document (Shift+Enter) and apply the same AI refinement to the combined content
+- **Content Management:**
-- **Markdown Collection:** Access a centralized page to view and manage all your saved URLs and their Markdown content.
+  - Centralized collection page for all saved URLs and their Markdown content
-- **Editable Content:** Edit Markdown directly within the collection page.
-Changes are saved automatically upon editing.
+  - Edit content directly within the collection
-- **Copy Markdown:** Concatenate and copy all collected Markdown content to your clipboard, ready for pasting into AI chats.
-- **Bulk Actions:** Select multiple entries for copying or deleting, perfect for compiling comprehensive context for AI assistants.
+  - Select multiple entries for copying or deleting
-- **Content Updates:** Refresh and review changes in Markdown content from source pages, ensuring your AI always has the latest information.
+  - Update and review changes with diff view
+- **Smart Content Cleanup:** Optional Readability integration to extract main content and remove clutter

 ## Installation